MariaReyna24/MariaReyna-Portfolio/README.md

 # Maria Reyna's Portfolio
-Hi my name is Maria Reyna and this is a collection of my past projects I have done:
+Hello, I'm Maria Reyna, an iOS developer with 2 years of experience.
+I've completed 85 credits towards a Computer Science degree at Wayne State University in Detroit, MI, where I gained foundational knowledge in software development and computer systems.
+Here's a collection of my Swift projects.

 ### Decision Maker App:
 The Decision Maker app is one of my first projects developed using Swift.
 It allows users to input up to six options and randomly selects one of them, making it a handy tool for quick decision-making.
 I plan on returning to this app at one point to make it on the app store